Omlahid/NaNoWriMo-Discord-Bot/README.md

     You need this to download discord.js and also to run the bot itself, although you might not realize it.

 2. Download [discord.js](https://github.com/hydrabolt/discord.js/).
-    * In Windows, open the command prompt (search for CMD).
+    a.
+In Windows, open the command prompt (search for CMD).

-    * Enter the following: `npm install --save discord.js`
+    b.
+Enter the following: `npm install --save discord.js`

+    While the download may seem to fail due to WARN errors, it should still have completed successfully.

-3. Once the download is completed, download the file from this github.
+3. Once the download is completed, download the files from this GitHub project.

 4. Open the `auth.json` file.
 You can simply use notepad for this, or the better version [notepad++](https://notepad-plus-plus.org/download/v7.html).